 - required when a dependent child is listed as “adopted”

-Other documents You only got to submit these if we included them in your personalized document checklist.
+You only got to submit these if we included them in your personalized document checklist.
 Your application might not be refused or rejected if you don’t submit these documents.
 They’re only wont to check if you meet the requirements of the program you’re applying for.
 Proof of relationship to a relative in Canada

 - digital photos to confirm your identity